MDSplus/Documentation/docs/reference/tdi-reference/utility.md

 |TDI Syntax| `SET_DATABASE(_NAME)` |
 |Filepath  | [`tdi/mdssql/set_database.fun`](https://github.com/MDSplus/mdsplus/blob/alpha/tdi/mdssql/set_database.fun) |

-Connects to the database described in the sybase login file identified by `_NAME`.
+Connects to the database described in the sybase login file (see below) identified by `_NAME`.
 The sybase login file must be located in your `$HOME`/`%USERPROFILE%` directory.
 The file name must be `_NAME` (either case-sensitive or lowercase), followed by `.sybase_login`.

-Not to be confused with [`SetDatabase`](#setdatabase-connect-to-sql-database-using-site-specific-configuration) which for use with site-specific configuration.
+Not to be confused with [`SetDatabase`](#setdatabase-connect-to-sql-database-using-site-specific-configuration) which is for use with site-specific configuration.

 For a database named `MyLogbook` the following paths would be valid:
 * `$HOME/MyLogbook.sybase_login`
 * `$HOME/mylogbook.sybase_login`

-The sybase login file must be 5 lines (with a trailing newline `"\n"`) indicating:
+Follow these directions to create the sybase login file.
+It must have 5 lines (with a trailing newline `"\n"`) indicating:
-* The MDSplus proxy host, this is not supported by `SET_DATABASE` but this line must still exist.
+* The MDSplus proxy host; this is not supported by `SET_DATABASE` but this line must still exist.
 * The database host (`_DBHOST`).
 * The database name (`_DBNAME`).
 * The username to use (`_USERNAME`).